Eurynomus/zetta-dynamic-form/README.md

 ### JSON Input Handling

 * Users enter a `JSON schema` in the TextField component
-* The component maintains the input state with useState and updates it on change
+* The component maintains the input state with useState and `updates it on change`
-* When the input is cleared, the form is automatically reset through a useEffect hook
+* When the input is `cleared`, the form is automatically reset through a useEffect hook

 ### Schema Validation Process

 * When `"Generate Form"` is clicked, the `handleParse` function runs
 * It performs several `validation checks`:
-- Ensures the input isn't empty
+  1. Ensures the input isn't `empty`
-- Attempts to parse the JSON using `JSON.parse()`
+  2. Attempts to parse the JSON using `JSON.parse()`
-- Verifies the parsed object has a fields array
+  3. Verifies the parsed object has a `fields array`
 * If any validation fails, an appropriate `error message` is displayed

 ### Form Generation

 * Upon `successful validation`, the component sets `isGenerating` to true (showing a loading state)
-* After a small delay (1000ms), the parsed schema is stored in state
+* After a small delay (1000ms), the parsed schema is `stored` in state
-* The FormBuilder component receives the validated schema and renders the actual form
+* The FormBuilder component receives the `validated schema` and renders the actual form
-* Loading indicators provide visual feedback during generation
+* `Loading indicators` provide visual feedback during generation

 ### Error Handling

-* JSON parsing errors are caught and displayed as user-friendly messages
+* JSON parsing errors are caught and displayed as `user-friendly messages`
-* The Alert component displays errors when validation fails
+* The Alert component displays errors when `validation fails`
-* Error states are automatically cleared when the input changes
+* Error states are automatically `cleared when the input changes`

 ### UI Components
 The `renderField` function in `FormFieldRenderer.tsx` is the core of our dynamic form builder, transforming configuration objects into interactive form elements by integrating Material UI components with React Hook Form.